IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 physical interfaces.

-Although the new optical technologies (e.g., QSFP-DD ZR 400G) allow the operators to provide DWDM pluggable interfaces on the routers, the deployment of those pluggable optics is not yet widely adopted.
+Although the new optical technologies (e.g., QSFP-DD ZR 400G) allow the operators to provide DWDM pluggable interfaces on the IP routers, the deployment of those pluggable optics is not yet widely adopted.
 The reason is that most operators are not yet ready to manage packet and optical networks in a single unified domain.
-Therefore, a unified use case analysis is outside this draft's scope.
+Therefore, a unified use case analysis is outside the scope of this document.

-This document analyses scenarios where all the multi-layer IP links, supported by the optical network, are intra-domain (intra-AS/intra-area), such as PE-BR, PE-P, BR-P, P-P IP links.
-Therefore the inter-domain IP links are always single-layer links supported by Ethernet physical links.
+This document analyses scenarios where all the multi-technology IP links, supported by the optical network, are intra-domain (intra-AS/intra-area), such as PE-BR, PE-P, BR-P, P-P IP links.
+Therefore the inter-domain IP links are always single-technology links supported by Ethernet physical links.

-The analysis of scenarios with multi-layer inter-domain IP links is outside the scope of this document.
+The analysis of scenarios with multi-technology inter-domain IP links is outside the scope of this document.

 Therefore, if inter-domain links between the optical domains exist, they would be used to support multi-domain optical services, which are outside the scope of this document.

-The optical network elements (NEs) within the optical domains can be ROADMs or OTN switches, with or without an integrated ROADM function.
+The optical nodes within the optical domains can be either:

+- WDM nodes, as defined in {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}, with an integrated ROADM functions and with or without integrated optical transponders;

+- OTN nodes, with integrated an OTN cross-connect function and with or without integrated ROADM functions or optical transponders.

 {: #mdsc-overview}

 ## Multi-domain Service Coordinator (MDSC) functions

-The MDSC in {{fig-ref-network}} is responsible for multi-domain and multi-layer coordination across multiple packet and optical domains and provides multi-layer/multi-domain L2/L3 VPN network services requested by an OSS/Orchestration layer.
+The MDSC in {{fig-ref-network}} is responsible for multi-domain and multi-technology coordination across multiple packet and optical domains and provides multi-layer/multi-domain L2/L3 VPN network services requested by an OSS/Orchestration layer.